Was Jesus that joyful?

 After all, I’d grown up watching Jesus of Nazareth.
-For years, I subconsciously carried Robert Powell’s somber portrayal of Jesus in the back of my mind.
+For years, I subconsciously carried Robert Powell’s somber portrayal in the back of my mind.

 |Bruce Marchiano, The Gospel of Matthew|

-Bruce Marchiano’s portrayal made me realize how I’d underestimated the emotional side of Jesus.
-Yes, He was on a mission, walking earth with intentionality, but Scripture also reveals Jesus to be full of joy.
+Bruce Marchiano made me realize how I’d underestimated the emotional side of Jesus.
+Yes, He was on a mission, walking earth with intentionality, but Scripture also reveals He was full of joy.
 So why did Bruce’s outbursts of laughter catch me off guard?
 A smile, okay — but a belly laugh?
 No!
-How silly and naive of me!

 |Robert Powell, Jesus of Nazareth|

-One need only look to the Word to see that Jesus defines joy.
+One need only look to the Word to see that Jesus is the very definition of joy.

 It was with joy that He chose to leave His place in heaven and take ours here on earth.
 (Luke 10:21,22)